Paul Sadler

 Paul Lindsey Sadler (born April 29, 1955) is an American attorney from Henderson, Texas, now residing in Bandera, Texas who served from 1991 to 2003 in the Texas House of Representatives.
 He was the Democratic nominee for the United States Senate in 2012.
-In the November 6 general election, he lost against the Republican Ted Cruz, a former state Solicitor General.
+In the November 6 general election, he lost against the Republican Ted Cruz, who still holds the position.

 Early life, education, and law career

 Sadler was born in Freer east of Laredo in South Texas, to Harold Sidney and Bessie Mae "Pete" Sadler.
 His father worked for Sun Oil Company and moved his family throughout Texas, California, and Louisiana.

 In 1977, Sadler graduated from Baylor University in Waco, Texas.
 In 1979, he graduated from Baylor Law School.
 He is an active member of the Texas Bar.
 He has been admitted to practice in many federal courts, such as the U.S. Court of Appeals for the Fifth Circuit and the United States Supreme Court.